adrianiftode/Moq.ILogger/README.md

     loggerMock.VerifyLog(logger => logger.LogWarning(It.IsAny<EventId>(), new ArgumentException("The given name is not ok", "name"), "*failed*"));
 }
 ```
+The verification expressions use the *ILogger* extensions methods which is not normally possible with **Moq**.
 Notice the *VerifyLog* method is used and not *Verify*.
-If you `Verify` instead of `VerifyLog` you will get an Moq exception with the message `Invalid verify on an extension method`.
+If you use `Verify` instead of `VerifyLog` you would get a Moq exception with the following message `Invalid verify on an extension method`.

 ## Why
-Moq cannot verify extension methods calls so you'll have to check the extension implementation and see what is actually called.
+Moq cannot verify extension methods calls so you'll have to check the extension implementation and see what is actually called, then write the Moq Verify expression based on the implementation.

-You would get an error like the one bellow.
-This package translates the given `VerifyLog` expression into one that Moq can use to verify the `ILogger.Log` signature.
+This package translates the given `VerifyLog` expression into one useful for Moq so it can pass it to the `ILogger.Log` method, which is part of the `ILogger` definition, and not an instance method.

+When an extension method is passed to Moq, then an exception like the following one it is raise.
 ```
   Message:
     System.NotSupportedException : Invalid verify on an extension method: logger => logger.LogInformation("User is not authorized {user}", new[] {  })
   Stack Trace:
-    Mock.ThrowIfVerifyExpressionInvolvesUnsupportedMember(Expression verify, MethodInfo method) line 780
+    Mock.ThrowIfVerifyExpressionInvolvesUnsupportedMember(Expression verify, MethodInfo method)
-    Mock.VerifyVoid(Mock mock, LambdaExpression expression, Times times, String failMessage) line 276 Mock`1.Verify(Expression`1 expression) line 408
+    Mock.VerifyVoid(Mock mock, LambdaExpression expression, Times times, String failMessage) Mock`1.Verify(Expression`1 expression)
-    AuthorizationTests.When_user_is_not_authorized_a_warning_containing_the_user_identity_is_logged() line 28
+    AuthorizationTests.When_user_is_not_authorized_a_warning_containing_the_user_identity_is_logged()
 ```